 Water has so many benefits that it will be impossible to list them all there.
 Just make sure you get your recommended amount of water in the days leading up to your sitting and you should feel miles better throughout the session.

 The aim is to feel as relaxed and comfortable as possible – and wearing loose-fitting, comfy clothing should go a long way to making you feel relaxed in the chair.

 Getting agitated and fidgety because your pair of skinny short-shorts are getting stuck up your bum isn’t going to help you when trying to concentrate on fighting through the pain barrier.
 Think smart.
 If you’re getting an upper arm tattoo, it would likely be wise to attend the studio wearing a vest or tank top.

 As previously mentioned, a positive state of mind goes a long way when going through painful and uncomfortable situations.
 Bring your best outlook to the situation, and you will come out feeling proud of your awesome new tattoo and the way you handled the day.

 There is nothing worse than sitting for hours on end on 2 hours of sleep or with a hangover.
 You will enjoy the experience so much more if you’re in the most optimum and energetic state possible.

 A bad night’s sleep before getting your tattoo can lead you to become tired, grouchy and fidgety throughout the day, which won’t help either you or your tattoo artist – and you definitely won’t be able to handle the pain as well.

 Your tattoo artist will always know what’s best for you and how to keep you as comfortable, relaxed and pain-free as possible.

-Follow whatever advice your tattoo artist gives you, and you should be better off throughout the session for it.
-If he tells you to go out and get some fresh air for 5 minutes because you look like you’re struggling, go and do it!
+Follow whatever advice your tattoo artist gives you, and you will be better off throughout the session for it.
+If they tell you to go out and get some fresh air for 5 minutes because you look like you’re struggling, go and do it!